 While it is entirely possible to breastfeed after a breast lift, it will likely not be the same as breastfeeding before surgery.
 The surgery may cause a loss of function due to the incision or potentially severed nerves or ducts.
 There is no way to know for sure until you try breastfeeding, but one indicator that you will be able to breastfeed is normal sensation in your nipples after the surgery.

-It can take up to five years to regain normal nipple sensation after a breast lift, so some doctors will recommend you wait to get pregnant to allow your mammary glands to fully heal.
+Periareolar widening, pleating, and changes in nipple sensation are some of the downsides to a breast lift.
+It can take up to a year to regain normal nipple sensation after a breast lift, so some doctors will recommend you wait to get pregnant to allow your mammary glands to fully heal.
 If you have previously breastfed prior to your surgery, it is more likely you’ll be able to again after the surgery, though you should expect some reduced milk production.
 It is always important to talk to your doctor about breastfeeding after surgery so that they can determine the best techniques to use to preserve your lactation system.

 Breastfeeding can be made more difficult by the addition of breast augmentation, or implants, as well as a breast lift.
 There is a higher possibility for damage when both surgeries are performed.
 Your ability to breastfeed will also depend on the amount of time that has passed since your surgery.
 Fortunately, there are many ways to supplement your breast milk with formula and other methods of feeding your child should you not be able to produce enough milk after your surgery.